-The use of the three terms in other sources
+Use of the three terms in other sources

-We extended our search of using the three concepts to other sources like organisational management, quality management, and other journals related to project management, management and business.
-We also searched them in non-academic literature to see how professionals are using those terms, and finally check how the terms are used in other fields like pharmacology, medicines and more.
+We extended our search of use of the three concepts to other sources like organisational management and quality management, and other journals related to project management, management and business.
+We also searched in non-academic literature to see how professionals are using those terms, and finally checked how the terms are used in other fields like pharmacology, medicines and others.

-The use of the three terms in other academic literature related to project management, management, economics and business
+Use of the three terms in other academic literature related to project management, management, economics and business